Dubai FAQ Pregnancy in Dubai, UAE

 Unmarried and pregnant in Dubai

-If you're in this position, you'll be in a bit of trouble.
-There are many cases of unmarried mothers in Dubai ending up in jail (with their baby) after delivery, followed by deportation on completion of their sentence.
-Rather than end up in that situation, you can either leave the country and go to your home country, or get married.
+If you're not married and get pregnant in Dubai, you'll be in a bit of trouble.
+A girlfriend/boyfriend defacto relationship in Dubai is illegal, sort of ... the relationship might be a grey area legally but the having sex part of it is what is illegal when the two people involved are not married to each other.
+There are many cases of unmarried mothers in Dubai ending up in jail (with their baby) after delivery, followed by deportation on completion of their sentence, because giving birth out of wedlock, or being pregnant, can be used as evidence of having had illegal sex.
+Rather than end up in that situation, you can either leave the UAE and go to your home country, or get a wedding organised in a hurry.
 Bear in mind that there are flying restrictions depending on how close to delivery you are so if you are unlikely to get married before giving birth, get your exit from the UAE organised as soon as possible.

 Procedure and paperwork for giving birth in Dubai